 Every channel offers settings for reverb and hi / low EQ for dialing in just the right sound.
-For condenser microphones, also, phantom power is given.
+As with condenser microphones, phantom power is also available for these microphones.

-JBL even included a port for USB charging and a cradle for your choice of the phone!
-The six high-frequency drivers of 2′′ are located in a compact line array placed above the 8′′ sub.
+JBL even included a port for USB charging and a cradle for your choice of phone!
+A compact line array of six 2″ high-frequency drivers surrounds the 8″ subwoofers.
 This configuration allows you to play for a much larger group of people when needed because standing bodies do not block the high frequencies.

 The whole machine drives the 118 SPL and will play on a fully charged battery pack for up to 6 hours.
 This is the ultimate busking amp for the busker which needs extra power and inputs.

 I’ve been very impressed by the quality of AER amps.
 It’s not cheap, but these guys certainly know how to make an amp that sounds great, and they’re not cheap either!

 An XLR combo and one 14″ input are provided for combining guitars and vocals in this amp.
 In addition to this, it also provides an AUX input, which is helpful for backing tracks.
 When you play, you can also choose from four different effects to enhance the quality of your sound.